j4mie/micromodels/README.md

 #### FieldCollectionField

 Use this field when your source data dictionary contains a list of items of the same type.
+It takes a single required argument, which is the field type that should be used to convert each item in the list.
 For example:

     some_data = {
         'first_list': [0, 34, 42],